WebOfTrustInfo/rwot3-sf/draft-documents/plenaries/2-lightning.md

 * Recovering identity

 The lifecycle goes from Registering an identity (in a namespace) to Use of identity and Use of attestations to Recovery of identity to Expiration of identity.

+## Conflicts in Privacy Preserving Architure (Manu Sporny)

+There are two camps of thought:
+* Self-sovereign identity
+* Same-origin identity

+### Same-Origin Identity

+You should never have an identifier that crosses domains because it allows correlation.

+### Self-Sovereign (Cross-Origin) Identity

+It's OK to have identifier that crosses domains as long as you have anonymizer.

+_These communities are not talking to each other, and this has led to conflicts and will lead to more in the next couple of years.
+The goal here is simply to note that there's a conflict and we need to talk!_